 Osteoporosis: what is it and are you at risk?
-Changi General Hospital answers these questions and more.
+The Department of Geriatric Medicine at Changi General Hospital (CGH) answers this and more.

 What is osteoporosis?

 Osteoporosis literally means ‘bones with holes’.
 It is a bone disease that occurs when bones lose minerals such as calcium more quickly than the body can replace them.
 The bones become less dense, lose strength and break more easily.